man and woman kissing

 7. Cut ties with your Exes

 Cutting ties doesn’t mean turning them into enemies or being hostile if you happen to see them.
-You can still greet them politely and ask how they’re doing, but it’s important to set boundaries.
+You can still greet them politely and ask how they’re doing, but it’s essential to set boundaries.
 You shouldn’t give them the same attention or emotional energy that you did when you were together, nor should you interact with them in the same way.
 They are now part of your past, and it’s crucial to focus on your current or future partner.
 One of the key things couples should do before getting married is to establish clear boundaries with exes to ensure their relationship remains strong and free from unnecessary distractions.

 Conclusion